SixArm/sixarm-company-confidentiality-agreement/README.md

 ### Location

-This Agreement shall be governed by and construed in accordance with the laws of:
+This Agreement shall be governed by and construed in accordance with the laws of the location:

-(city):

-(state):
+(location):

-The validity, construction and performance of this Agreement shall be governed and construed in accordance, with the laws of applicable to contracts made and to be wholly performed within such state, without giving effect to any conflict of laws provisions thereof.
+The validity, construction and performance of this Agreement shall be governed and construed in accordance, with the laws of location, applicable to contracts made and to be wholly performed within such location, without giving effect to any conflict of laws provisions thereof.

-The Federal and state courts located in the state shall have sole and exclusive jurisdiction over any disputes arising under the terms of this Agreement.
+The courts located in the location shall have sole and exclusive jurisdiction over any disputes arising under the terms of this Agreement.

 This agreement includes the right of forum non conveniens.
 For example, to change the location if there is a mutually-preferable